Mon8Cats/all-things-connected/project-managements/inventorycheckDevOps.md

 User Story 5.3.4: As a developer, I want custom MVC View Model validators to be implemented, so that input data is consistently validated at the presentation layer.

+## Chat GPT result

+✅ Epic 1: Application Foundation & Architecture Setup

+This epic covers all foundational work for architecture, layers, patterns, and infrastructure.

+Features:

+Setup Solution and Project Structure

+Implement Clean Architecture Layers

+Configure Dependency Injection and Middleware

+Enable Windows Authentication

+Configure Logging with Serilog

+Database Setup and Migrations

+User Stories:

+As a developer, I want to create a Visual Studio solution with projects for SharedKernel, Domain, Application, Infrastructure, and MVC, so the architecture is clean and modular.

+As a developer, I want to register all services (repositories, mediators, mappers) in Dependency Injection so that I can inject dependencies across layers.

+As a developer, I want to enable Windows Authentication and extract the AD user info so that the logged-in user is identified.

+As a developer, I want to configure Serilog for structured logging (including request/response and errors) so that I can monitor application behavior.

+As a developer, I want to set up Entity Framework Core DbContext and initial code-first migrations for the new schema so that data persistence works.

+✅ Epic 2: Authentication & Authorization

+Focuses on Windows Authentication and role-based security.

+Features:

+Integrate Windows Authentication

+Role Management from SQL

+Middleware for User Context

+User Stories:

+As a user, I want to automatically log in using Windows Authentication so that I don’t need to enter credentials.

+As an admin, I want roles to be retrieved from SQL Server so that additional access control can be applied.

+As a developer, I want to implement a custom middleware to get the logged-in AD user and display their name on the layout page.

+✅ Epic 3: Inventory Check Management

+Core functionality to manage monthly inventory checks.

+Features:

+View and Filter Inventory Checks

+Create/Edit/Delete Inventory Check Entries

+Status Tracking for Each Facility

+Validation & Error Handling

+User Stories:

+As a user, I want to filter inventory checks by type and month so that I can see only relevant data.

+As a user, I want to create an inventory check entry for a facility so that I can record the monthly check.

+As a user, I want to update or delete an existing entry so that I can maintain accurate records.

+As a user, I want to view detailed information about an entry so that I can confirm correctness.

+As a user, I want to see status for each facility on the list page with action buttons so that I can quickly manage pending checks.

+✅ Epic 4: Inventory Check Item Management

+Manages the check items for each check type.

+Features:

+Check Item CRUD

+Link Items to Check Types

+Validation for Duplicates

+User Stories:

+As an admin, I want to add/edit/delete inventory check items for a check type so that I can manage what is checked during the process.

+As a user, I want validation to prevent duplicate items so that data integrity is maintained.

+✅ Epic 5: Reporting & Notifications

+Handles Excel/PDF generation and email notifications.

+Features:

+Generate Excel/PDF for Check Items

+Generate Excel/PDF for Monthly Entries

+Send Reports via Email

+User Stories:

+As a user, I want to export check items to Excel/PDF so that I can share or print them.

+As a user, I want to export monthly inventory entries to Excel/PDF for reporting.

+As a user, I want to send reports via email so that stakeholders can receive updates.

+✅ Epic 6: Feedback System

+Implements the sticky note pop-up for user feedback.

+Features:

+Feedback Popup on All Pages

+Persist Feedback in Database

+Developer Dashboard for Feedback

+User Stories:

+As a user, I want to click a button and open a sticky note so that I can enter feedback without leaving the page.

+As a user, I want my feedback to persist even when navigating to other pages so that I can complete it later.

+As a user, I want to save feedback so that developers can review it.

+As a developer, I want to view a list of feedback and respond so that user concerns are addressed.

+✅ Epic 7: Data Migration & Validation

+Handles existing data migration and validation.

+Features:

+Validate Existing Data Against New Schema

+Migrate Data to New Tables

+Provide Manual Scripts/Tooling for Migration

+User Stories:

+As a developer, I want to analyze existing data and validate it so that migration issues are minimized.

+As a developer, I want to migrate old data to the new schema using scripts or tools.

+As an admin, I want to review logs of migration so that I can confirm successful migration.

+✅ Epic 8: Logging, Monitoring & Error Handling

+Ensures observability and error resilience.

+Features:

+Centralized Logging with Serilog

+Custom Error Pages

+Capture 404 Original URL

+User Stories:

+As a developer, I want Serilog configured with sinks (File, DB, or Seq) so that logs are centralized.

+As a user, I want custom error pages so that I see friendly error messages.

+As a developer, I want a middleware that captures original URLs for 404 so that I can debug missing resources.

+✅ Epic 9: Specification Pattern & Pagination

+Implements Repository + Specification Pattern with pagination support.

+Features:

+ISpecification and BaseSpecification

+Repository Implementations

+PaginatedList<T> for MVC Layer

+User Stories:

+As a developer, I want to apply specifications for queries so that code is cleaner and testable.

+As a user, I want pagination on large lists so that the UI loads faster and is easier to navigate.

+✅ Epic 10: CI/CD and Deployment (Optional)

+Handles pipeline for builds and deployments.

+Features:

+Azure DevOps Pipeline for Build & Test

+Deployment to IIS or Azure App Service

+Environment Configuration Management

+User Stories:

+As a developer, I want automated builds and tests on each commit so that code quality is maintained.

+As a developer, I want deployment pipelines for staging and production so that delivery is consistent.